- Are you thinking about switching over to cloud-based accounting software? Of course, there are some key considerations to think about.

 Did you know that if you’re using email or accessing your bank account online then you’re already using cloud technology?
 In cloud computing, you just use your computer (or iPad or smartphone etc) to log into computers held at the offices of an off-site service provider (which may be anywhere in the world – hence in “the cloud” as far as you are concerned).

 Their computers host the programs you use, store the records and data you create and they look after hardware maintenance and software upgrades.
 And this system replaces the need for you to maintain particular programs on your office computers.

-As part of the trend toward cloud computing, in the last 12 to 18 months in Australia we have seen a rise in accounting applications being made available online.
+As part of the trend toward cloud computing, we have seen a rise in accounting applications being made available online in the last 12 to 18 months in Australia.

 The systems currently available will automatically load your bank data overnight.
-This means that no one needs to do the volume of mind numbing processing that previously occurred.
-Built in features such as auto memorising of transactions or descriptions further decreases processing time by automatically carrying out repetitive tasks.
+This means that no one needs to do the volume of mind-numbing processing that previously occurred.
+Built-in features such as auto memorising of transactions or descriptions further decrease processing time by automatically carrying out repetitive tasks.